What should a wife focus on to strengthen sexual intimacy with her husband?

 Sex cannot make up for lousy communication.

 Certainly, a good tumble can smoothen communication because it knocks down barriers and increases goodwill.
 But make-up sex should not be the go-to path to normalize communication.
-Or other areas experiencing a bump.

 I have learned that the more I invest in growing a healthy marriage overall, the more robust our sex life.